 2. There are plenty of banks (bancos) and credit unions (cooperativas) in Oruro, as well as money exchange houses (casas de cambio) that exchange Dollars, Euros, and other international currencies.

 4. There are many ENTEL, VIVA and TIGO "call centers" or kiosks where you can also place cellphone calls.
 There are also a a lot of cheap internet cafés.
 Some hostels don't have internet or WIFI.
 Most larger hotels do.
 If you plan to bring a cellphone with you, be aware that Bolivia is on a different grid and many overseas cellphones don't work here.
-You may be better off renting a cellphone.
 If you choose to travel without one, here's how to place phone calls in Bolivia.

 6. Many tour operators don't have English-speaking guides.
 If they do offer a translator, the translator costs extra.